Mookie Betts Player Props: Dodgers vs. Orioles

-The Los Angeles Dodgers, including Mookie Betts (.390 batting average in his past 10 games), take on starter Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.
+The Los Angeles Dodgers, including Mookie Betts (.469 on-base percentage in past 10 games, 87 points above season-long percentage), battle starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 1:05 PM ET.

 Mookie Betts Game Info & Props vs. the Orioles